bootstrap-vue/bootstrap-vue/docs/components/form-input/README.md

 ### Formatter
 `<b-form-input>` optionally supports formatting by passing a function reference to the `formatter` prop.

 By default, formatting occurs when the control's native `input` event fires.
 You can use the boolean prop `lazy-formatter` to restrict the formatter function to being called on the control's native `change` event (which usually occurs on blur).

-The `formatter` function receives a single argument which is the control's current value, and should return the formatted value.
+The `formatter` function receives two arguments (the raw value of the input, and a reference to the input element) and should return the formatted value (as a string).

 No formatting occurs if a `formatter` is not provided.